-Maternal separation stresses the babyNovember 2nd, 2011 in Psychology & Psychiatry /
+Maternal separation stresses the babyNovember 2, 2011 in Medicine & Health / Psychology & Psychiatry

 A woman goes into labor, and gives birth.
 The newborn is swaddled and placed to sleep in a nearby bassinet, or taken to the hospital nursery so that the mother can rest.
 Despite this common practice, new research published in Biological Psychiatry provides new evidence that separating infants from their mothers is stressful to the baby.